kbase/narrative/docs/developer/local-docker.md

 Unit tests require a running Narrative server in order to access Jupyter javascript files which are only available when the server is built and running.

-As a server, it can be accessed within a container is well, and for those who prefer Docker-based workflows, is quite convenient.
+As a server, it can be accessed within a container as well, and for those who prefer Docker-based workflows, is quite convenient.

 - run the container as specified above.
 For example: